joel-hutchinson/Haldane-Bilayer-KWANT/README.md

 # Haldane-Bilayer-KWANT
-KWANT band structure and transport for a Haldane bilayer
+KWANT (https://arxiv.org/abs/1309.2926) band structure and transport for a Haldane bilayer.